raphaelfabeni/raphaelfabeni.github.io/_posts/2015-10-16-css-snap-points.md

 Scrolling effects always have been more related to touch devices, however, lately, many projects have used this feature,

-Efeitos de *scroll* sempre foram mais relacionados a dispositivos *touch*, no entanto, ultimamente vários projetos tem incorporado esse item, enriching the user experience (of course, for everything there are exceptions).

 The solution to apply this effect, generally it was like a jQuery plugin or something similar and the basic idea was to divide the content into different areas which the user cold *scroll* into them, or *click* in some button and the page was responsible make the *scroll* automatic.

 So, the CSS guy says: "Take it easy boys!
 I'm comming with good news and we could do it only with CSS.